 About the tutors

 I work as a private music teacher, as well as being a craftsperson, doing hand-spinning, weaving and knitting my own designs.
-Sylvia May, my sister, is a freelance photographer and designer, and teaches French and Italian for the WEA.
+Sylvia May, my sister, is a freelance photographer and designer, and teaches French, Italian and Spanish for the WEA.
 She has come late to spinning, but has taken to it naturally, being a crafty sort of person.

 We grew up in a creative household – Dad was an artist and sign-writer, mum was a dress-maker, and grandma was always doing crochet, knitting, or embroidery – so some of it was bound to rub off.
 My affinity with spinning began at about the age of twelve, when on walks in the Derbyshire countryside in the Spring, I found many locks of wool which the sheep were beginning to shed.
 I naturally started to twist the wool in my hands as I walked, and eventually formed a ball of yarn.
 This is known as ‘finger-spinning’, and could well have been the way spinning began, thousands of years ago.

 Living in Orkney, between 1989 and 2004, I owned Angora goats (which give Mohair), and Angora rabbits (which give Angora wool).
 Using the fibres from my animals, I produced and sold my own hand-spun designer knitwear – some of which has found its way around Britain and even to America.